Pipeline Summary

 chr=${SLURM_ARRAY_TASK_ID}

-# Step 1: Load necessary modules (not required if Java in PATH)
+# Step 2: Load all necessary modules (not required if in PATH)

 module load java/jdk-21.0.2